-Water withdrawal (megaliters) 2019 2020 2021 Freshwater withdrawn from third party municipal water supplies or private utilities measured using installed water meters 542 461 338 Of which from areas with water stress drawn from surface water (MW South Africa plant, Port Elizabeth) 17 10 0
+Water withdrawal (megaliters) 2020 2021 2022 Freshwater withdrawn from third party municipal water supplies or private utilities measured using installed water meters 461 338 375 Of which from areas with water stress drawn from surface water (South Africa, Turkey and Romania) 10 0 169

-^{} Note: A small amount of rainwater is collected directly and stored by the organisation, but this is not material to the reporting.
+^{} Note: A small amount of rainwater is collected directly and used by the organisation, but this is not material to the reporting.

-The "Water efficiency project" continues to encourage production facilities to engage in substantial water efficiency actions, and these projects are reviewed centrally an annual basis to spread the best ideas across the production facilities.
-Examples of such projects in 2021 include the use of groundwater for toilets in Rossyln, the installation of 8 hydrometers in MA Brazil to better monitor consumption, and re-use of demi-water in MW Romania for rinsing in the paint line.
+Water efficiency projects continue to encourage production facilities to engage in substantial water efficiency actions, and these projects are reviewed centrally on an annual basis to spread the best ideas across the production facilities.

-To support the reuse of water, an indicator of water recycled and reused is reported monthly to the Corporate EHS department:
+To support the reuse of water, an indicator of water recycled and reused is reported monthly to the Corporate EHS department.
+The amounts remain small.

-Water recycled and reused (megaliters) 2019 2020 2021 Total volume of water recycled and reused 5 5 7 2019 2020 2020
+Water recycled and reused (megaliters) 2020 2021 2022 Total volume of water recycled and reused 5 7 8 2020 2021 2020 Total volume of water recycled and reused as a percentage of water withdrawn 1% 2% 2%